MKMaths22/OdinBinarySearchTrees/README.md

 As suggested by The Odin Project, I used the pretty_print method that a previous student had shared on Discord.
 What a pity I can't credit them personally.
 It was extremely useful to visualise the trees as I tested the many methods.
 Thanks, whoever you are!!

+It was also helpful to use my merge_sort method by importing the module MergeSort from merge_sort.rb for use in #build_tree.

 I have implemented both recursive and iterative versions of #level_order: #level_order and #level_order_rec.
 I was using left_child and right_child for the children of nodes but changed it at the end to left and right to make the code more readable.